 The key is to use your credit card for every possible purchase you can.
 If you’re the kind of person who only uses a credit card to book travel, then having an annual fee card is not for you.
 If you’re serious about maximizing your credit card rewards, you need to use it for everything.

 When I say everything, I do mean everything.
-I’m talking all your automated bills, your groceries, shopping, eating out, gas, buying a $2 coffee, you name it.
+I’m talking about all your automated bills, your groceries, shopping, eating out, gas, buying a $2 coffee, you name it.
 If it’s possible to use credit, use credit!
-I literally never use cash or debit unless I’m somewhere that doesn’t take visa.
-People feel silly using their credit card to pay for small purchases like coffee, but I don’t get that.
+I literally never use cash or debit unless I’m somewhere that doesn’t take Visa.
+People feel silly using their credit cards to pay for small purchases like coffee, but I don’t get that.
 It doesn’t cost you anything to use the card, and every little purchase adds up.
 The more you spend on it, the more rewards you earn.

 Caution: I’m not advocating racking up your credit card to get rewards.
 Never buy something you can’t afford.
 If you do that, you’ll end up paying interest, and that’s a no-no. But do use it for all your day-to-day purchases and all your automated bill payments.